Burq11/Bachelor-Thesis/docs/progress.md

 Send Dataframes?

 **Tasks**
-- more endpoints []
+- more endpoints [x]
-- We can query large chunks of data thanks to parquets []
+- We can query large chunks of data thanks to parquets [x]
-- testing the endpoints with copy of Martins Notebook []
+- testing the endpoints with copy of Martins Notebook + demo for MArtin []
 - setting semantic limit based on what Martin uses []
+- creating a helper function in the notebook that loads the parquete and transforms the response into dataframe so that the client just asks for the data []

 **Outcome**